hugoTheClown/picollo/README.md

 1/ Have a Raspberry - mine is Pi 3, B+

 2/ Have an installed Rapsbery :D - you can re-use the one from section 1.
-Raspbian is just perfect
+Raspbian is just perfect.
+Currently Buster is the most recommended version.
+Bullseye has serious troubles with Raspberry official screen (5" + 7").
+Bullseye also has troubles with "older" printer.
+It might have changed to your "now".

 3/ Have any display you want. in my case is 5" raspberry LCD.
 Check manufacturer recomendations.
   <b>e.g. waveshare -> add to /boot/config.txt</b>